 Support: Museu da Água da EPAL, Residency Atelier 105 – Light Cone (Paris)

 The exhibition’s parallel programme includes a film cycle, consisting of a small selection of films chosen by João Nisa to dialogue with his work, mainly from the field of the so-called experimental cinema.
-The first session will take place at the Cinemateca Portuguesa and the others at ZDB.
+The first session will take place at Cinemateca Portuguesa and the other four at ZDB.
 There will also be conversations between João Nisa, Natxo Checa and invited critics and theorists, such as Sérgio Mah, Erika Balsom and Olivier Schefer.